 It’s about the value exchange and paying for experience and productivity, not necessarily about ‘input’.
 Ultimately, it’s all about the output.

-The younger generation now have grown up with more expectations around flexibility.
+The younger generation now has grown up with more expectations around flexibility.
 When I first started working it was very hierarchical and I can remember being told not to leave the office for the day before the Head of HR, because it wouldn’t send the right message – it never made sense to me

 Thankfully we have evolved and matured in our approach to working and this has actually been accelerated by the pandemic.